 You love souvenirs but you are tired of buying another fridge magnet?
 We can feel you!
 Therefore, we asked our free walking tour guides which local souvenirs from Cologne they recommend.
 Here we go!

 A simple but very nice gift: Coffee!
 If you have someone at home who is in love with coffee or you yourself are a big coffee gourmet, check out Cologne’s oldest roastery: Schamong.
-First open in September 1949, it has a long tradition of high quality coffee.
+First opened in September 1949, it has a long tradition of high-quality coffee.
 Visit the roastery in Ehrenfeld, one of Cologne’s most artistic districts.
 250 grams of the classic “Kölner Melange” cost 5.80 Euro.

 We love Kölsch but when the night gets longer, we don’t say no to some stronger alcohol.
 Here are some examples of liquor (or Schnaps) from Cologne companies: